 How to Estimate Total Fabric Cost for Any Sewing Project

 Fabric cost surprises are common.
-You go to the store expecting to spend $80 and leave spending $150.
+You go in expecting to spend $80 and leave spending $150.
 Or you order online, underestimate yardage, and pay a second shipping charge for the extra yard you need.

-Planning the fabric budget before you buy is straightforward once you understand what drives cost beyond the simple yardage × price math.
-This guide breaks it down for every major project type.
+Planning the fabric budget before you buy is straightforward once you know what drives cost beyond the simple yardage × price math.
+This post breaks it down for every major project type.

 The Basic Formula